motoharu-gosuto/psvcd/README.md

 It looks like that famous Adafruit breakboard also has Zero Ohm resistor.
 FTDI UM232H is more clever - you can use jumpers without desoldering anything.

-# Building custom prototype board
+# Building custom prototype board.